Jason-0409-G/P8105_final_project/proposal.md

 - Statistical and graphical summaries of national caries trends and California preventive-service utilization.
 - Evaluation of COVID-19 disruptions in dental service use.
+- Exploratory analysis using Medi-Cal sealant utilization among children as a proxy for California’s preventive dental coverage, examining its temporal relationship with national caries burden trends.

 ## Data Sources